In a Crisis

 There’s no need to sugar-coat things.
 If you’re going through some pretty rough times – let them know.
 The best support comes from you being honest.

-Crisis lines exist to help people in times of suicidal crisis – it’s what they’re trained to do.
+Crisis lines exist to help people in times of suicidal crisis.
 Tell the person on the line what you are thinking and let them point you toward resources and services to get better.
 Suicidal thoughts are a symptom of depression and ignoring them won’t make they go away.

 9-1-1 AND HOSPITAL EMERGENCY ROOM (ER)